Pelham to purchase Amphitheatre Road land parcel - Shelby County Reporter

 Pelham to purchase Amphitheatre Road land parcel

-PELHAM – The Pelham City Council approved a resolution on April 19 that will see the city purchase an approximately 6.7-acre parcel of land located at corner of U.S. Highway 31 and Amphitheatre Road.
+PELHAM – The Pelham City Council approved a resolution on April 19 that will see the city purchase an approximately 6.7-acre parcel of land located at the corner of U.S. Highway 31 and Amphitheater Road.

-The council unanimously voted to approve the purchase of the land, which will benefit ongoing projects such as the Pelham Greenway, The Canopy development and provide more parking for the businesses along roads.
+The council unanimously voted to approve the purchase of the land, which will benefit ongoing projects such as the Pelham Greenway, The Canopy development and provide more parking for the businesses in the area.

 “The city has been interested in that property for a number of years.
 It was always interesting piece being next to the civic complex and the amphitheater for potential expansions or parking,” said Pelham City Council President Maurice Mercer.
 “It will ultimately tie in to our trail stem and have strategic parking.
 It will be a great asset when The Canopy project comes online.
 We are excited that we are able to capture that piece of land.”